Current Adobe Analytics release notes (March 2026)

-These release notes cover the release period of June 18 through July 15, 2025.
+These release notes cover the March 2026 release period.
 Adobe Analytics releases operate on a continuous delivery model, which allows for a more scalable, phased approach to feature deployment.
-Accordingly, these release notes get updated several times a month.
+Accordingly, these release notes are updated several times a month.
 Please check them regularly.

 New features or enhancements features